rainesand/passwordGenerator/README.md

 #### Created On: 09/15/18
 ​
-#### By (Name of Developer)
+#### By Andrew Raines
 ​
 ## Description
-(Here is a good place to describe the project, what is it's purpose and how does it work.)
+this project is a password generator that takes the users input of how many characters and what kind of characters the user would like to include and creates a random password.
+## Support and contact details
 ​
-##Features
+if you find any bugs or want to know anything else about the application please feel free to reach out to me at rainesand26@gmail.com
 ​
-*(here you can write the user stories, what does the application do from the user perspective?)

-​
-​
-## Setup/Installation Requirements
-​
-*(here you can write the steps a user can take to set up the app) ​
-​
-​
-## Known Bugs
-​
-(if there are any bugs or testing issues list them here as you resolve them.)
-​
-## Support and contact details
-​
-(you can put your email here if people have further questions) ​
 ## Technologies Used
 ​
-(Listed below would be the various technoliges used by this application) ​
 HTML
 ​